Engagement

 Core engagement — £25,000 + VAT

-The core engagement completes the work.
+The core engagement and verification complete the work.

 Context-led engagement — £30,000 + VAT